-If the Financial Aid Committee waives the requirement of parental information for either or both parents in answer to an appeal, it may in some cases establish a minimum imputed parental contribution representing an average parental contribution assessment.
-Students can borrow to replace the amount of an imputed parental contribution in a financial aid package.
-While this approach does not represent a full release of the impact of a parent assessment from a student’s aid eligibility, it at least allows the student to be considered for some (albeit reduced) aid eligibility instead of none at all.
+If the Financial Aid Committee waives the requirement of parental information for either or both parents in answer to an appeal, it may in some cases establish a minimum imputed parent resources amount, representing an average of parent resources.
+Students can borrow to replace an imputed parent resources amount in a financial aid package.
+While this approach does not represent a full release of the impact of parent resources from a student’s aid eligibility, it at least allows the student to be considered for some (albeit reduced) aid eligibility instead of none at all.

 Submit the following to request the consideration of your circumstances by the Financial Aid Committee

 - To begin this process, you must first submit the Student Application within the SFS Self-Service Portal.
 If you are unsure of the information requested in the parent portion of the application, you should do your best to answer the questions because the application will not submit with blank answers.
 Then, you can leave a note under the “Family Structure” question to let us know that you provided the information as best as you could but will be submitting the “Petition to Waive Parent Information” form.

 - After you submit the Student Application, you need to submit the “Petition to Waive Parent Information” form, which is required.
 It is used to provide a detailed explanation of your personal circumstances and is found within the SFS Self-Service Portal.

 - Supporting documentation in the form of a third-party letter* from a person in a professional position who is familiar with the circumstances of your case is also required.
 This documentation may be uploaded in the “Application Requirements” link found within the SFS Self-Service Portal.